094459/aqd-cli-workshop/workshop/04-advanced-topics.md

 Create a todo list to generate a simple python flask app that returns a Yoda quote of the day
 ```

-You should see something similar to the following - note that this has invoked the **todo_list** tool that is now enabled when you configured this experimental feature.
+You should see something similar to the following - note that this has invoked the **todo** tool that is now enabled when you configured this experimental feature.

 ```
 > I'll create a todo list for building a simple Python Flask app that returns a Yoda quote of the day.

-🛠️  Using tool: todo_list (trusted)
+🛠️  Using tool: todo (trusted)
  ⋮
  ● TODO:
 [ ] Create requirements.txt with Flask dependency